 Please record the address at diagnosis if known or current address prior to admission to a non-hospital facility.

 3. DATE OF BIRTH

-Complete the patient's birth date, recording the month in the first two spaces, the day in the next two spaces, and the four-digit birth-year in the last four spaces.
+Complete the patient's birth date, recording the Year in the first four spaces, the month in the next two spaces, and the day in the last two spaces.
+Example: 19730715